Nobody likes being the odd one out, particularly if you are feeling as though everyone else is part of the “in” crowd apart from you.

 This can label you with the common ‘guilty by association’ phrase and be damaging to your career progression.
 Amy Hoover, president of Talent Zoo says: “It’s easy to get labelled as part of ‘that group’ and then it becomes part of your identity.
 Sometimes who you associate with is who you become to a boss or manager.”

-Often cliques are linked to gossiping about people in the office, which can be particularly hurtful to those who find themselves being talked about.
+Often, cliques are linked to gossiping about people in the office, which can be particularly hurtful to those who find themselves being talked about.
 This type of bullying at work can have harsh consequences for those both in and out of the clique, changing the office dynamic dramatically.
 Gossiping can also have impacts on your development in the company, particularly if you have just started.

 How to handle workplace cliques

 There is nothing wrong with being social at work, and it definitely isn’t a crime to hang out with people who have the same interests.
-However, if you see that groups are starting to alienate certain people, or you start to feel excluded from certain groups at work, there are a few things you can do to help.
+However, if you see that groups are starting to alienate certain people, or you start to feel excluded from certain groups at work, there are a few things you can do to help:

 Expand your circle

-Practising your own inner-office networking allows you to get to know colleagues you don’t see as regularly and means you can avoid being associated with one single group.
+Practicing your own inner-office networking allows you to get to know colleagues you don’t see as regularly and means you can avoid being associated with one single group.
 If there are certain members in a clique that you want to be friends with, try approaching this individual at a time when they are on their own or away from the rest of the clique.
 Diane Gottsman, etiquette expert and modern manners authority said: “Expanding your circle of professional connections isn’t limited to mixers and community functions.
 Challenge yourself to reach out to colleagues you don’t see regularly.
 You may potentially be overlooking an alliance or mentorship opportunity.”

 Be careful and considerate